etjernst/CBA/docs/index.md

 This Brookings report, ["For better learning in college lectures, lay down the laptop and pick up a pen"](https://www.brookings.edu/research/for-better-learning-in-college-lectures-lay-down-the-laptop-and-pick-up-a-pen/) details the compelling evidence and links to detailed research papers.
 Therefore, our course will ban personal technology.
 This includes cell phones, laptop computers, and tablets.

 _Exemption policy:_ Any student may petition for an exemption to the technology ban by emailing the instructor by the end of the second week of the semester (September 14, 2018).
-To prevent negative externalities due to technology use, I expect students with exemptions to use the technology as inconspicuously as possible if granted an exemption.
+To prevent negative externalities due to technology use, I expect students with exemptions to use the technology as inconspicuously as possible if granted an exemption.<br>
 [Back to top](#index)

 ---

-# Schedule/overview
+## Schedule

 |Day|Date|Topic|Reading|Exercises|Classroom|